webcatalog/webcatalog-legacy/content/dev/submit-via-github.md

 <script src="https://gist.github.com/quanglam2807/a0197a93f2c96e7dc576.js"></script>

 - `id`, `title`, `app_url`, `categories`, `platforms`, `description` are required.

-- `ios_title`: Provide if you want to use an alternative name for iOS home screen.
-[What is the maximum length the iOS application name can be?](https://stackoverflow.com/questions/6094954/what-is-the-maximum-length-the-ipad-application-name-can-be)

 - `developer`: The name of the developer of the app (company or individual), not the person who submit the app.